Stefano Siragusa: Deputy general manager of TIM

-Chief Revenue, Information and Media Officer of TIM
+Chief revenue, information and media officer of TIM

-On July 5, 2021, Stefano Siragusa became Chief Revenue Officer of TIM.
-Stefano ensures, at Group level, 17b€ revenues and 7B€ Ebitda through the definition of the offer, prices, marketing plans, go to market as well as the development of the Multimedia offer, the design of ICT solutions, the marketing of products and services and the caring and credit management activities.
+On July 5, 2021, Siragusa became chief revenue officer of TIM.
+Siragusa ensures, at group level, 17b€ revenues and 7B€ Ebitda through the definition of the offer, prices, marketing plans, go to market as well as the development of the Multimedia offer, the design of ICT solutions, the marketing of products and services and the caring and credit management activities.